 We know from experience that these curtains work wonders in blocking heat transfer between the two regions of our camper van.

 And a bonus is that these curtains do a great job of blocking light from exiting the rear part of the van at night, increasing privacy and ‘stealthiness.’

 - R-Value: ~4.0

 How We Insulated Our Van Conversion

-In this section we discuss how we used the above 7 insulation materials to properly insulate our camper van.
-We understand that everybody had their own camper van insulation strategy that works.
-But in our 2+ years on the road (and counting!), we know that our van has been insulated very well.
+In this section we discuss how we used the above seven insulation materials to insulate our camper van properly.
+We understand that everybody has their own camper van insulation strategy that works.
+But in our five years on the road (and counting!), we know that our van has been insulated very well.

-We’ve parked up in frigid, high-altitude locations and we were able to live comfortably in our van at night (although having a camper van heating solution) helps tremendously.
+We’ve parked up in frigid, high-altitude locations, and we could live comfortably in our van at night (although having a camper van heating solution) helps tremendously.
 And we’ve also camped out on sunny beaches but we were able to keep a cool internal ambient temperature during the day (having proper ventilation is essential).

 Insulating the floor of our camper van was the first part of the van we worked on.
 The sheet metal floor of the van really radiates frigid cold air into the van’s interior.
 Plus, it’s super unpleasant to walk on with bare feet because it’s so cold!

 Our first step when insulating our camper van’s floor was to put a layer of duct insulation right on top of the metal floor.
-This was easy to do as it only involved cutting the duct insulation to the appropriate size and (with the putty-side down) adhering the duct insulation to the metal.
+This was easy to do as it only involved cutting the duct insulation to the appropriate size and (with the putty-side down) adhering it to the metal.
 Immediately, the floor was no longer cold to the touch.